TypeCellOS/BlockNote/examples/01-basic/11-removing-default-blocks/README.md

-# Removing Default Blocks Options
+# Removing Default Blocks from the Schema

-In this example, we pass a custom schema to the editor function, which returns an editor which has our custom schema.
-While creating this schema we remove the blocks - audio and image in this example - which we don't want, by making those blocks undefined.
+This example shows how to change the default schema and disable the Audio and Image blocks.
+To do this, we pass in a custom schema based on the built-in, default schema, with two specific blocks removed.

 **Relevant Docs:**